ENSURING THE CONTINUED SAFETY AND QUALITY OF PACKAGING

 A sixth sense: Understanding Issue 6

-Recognising the importance of quality management systems and consistent audits, the new Issue 6 places greater emphasis on senior management commitment and reinforces the importance of a hazard analysis and risk assessment-based product safety programme.
-Its objective, to quote the BRCGS itself, is to “direct the focus of the audit towards the implementation of good manufacturing practices within a product safety and quality culture of continual improvement, while recognising the diversity and breadth of the packaging industry, and the skills required to audit it.”
+Recognizing the importance of quality management systems and consistent audits, the new Issue 6 places greater emphasis on senior management commitment and reinforces the importance of a hazard analysis and risk assessment-based product safety program.
+Its objective, to quote the BRCGS itself, is to “direct the focus of the audit towards the implementation of good manufacturing practices within a product safety and quality culture of continual improvement, while recognizing the diversity and breadth of the packaging industry, and the skills required to audit it.”